 Sembly AI

 How much time do your HR professionals spend on repetitive tasks that could be automated?
-As it appears, businesses that implement agentic AI report a 63% increase in productivity, as well as 52% overall improvement in employee efficiency (Devstark).
+As it appears, businesses that implement agent-like AI report a 63% increase in productivity, as well as 52% overall improvement in employee efficiency (Devstark).
 The question here isn’t whether AI works; no, it’s why 60% of HR teams still haven’t adopted it (Moorepay).

 The answer often lies in confusion about implementation.
 Professionals understand AI’s potential but struggle to find tools that fit their workflows and job nuances.
 They’ve experimented with AI chatbots that answer questions or summarize policies, but these tools stop at text generation.
 As a result, specialists in human resources end up completing the majority of tasks manually, unaware of more effective ways to handle them with artificial intelligence.

-What Is Agentic AI?
+What Is Agent-Like AI?

-Example: Sembly autonomously captures meeting discussions during candidate interviews or employee performance reviews, identifying key qualifications, growth areas, and mentioned concerns.
+Example: Sembly captures meeting discussions during candidate interviews or employee performance reviews, identifying key qualifications, growth areas, and mentioned concerns.

 Aspect